 Good luck with setting your sales goals, it can be fun and the discussions enlightening, because the real value is always in the discussion.

 p.p.s.
 Now you can stay up to date with the latest free digest of sales improvement and business development insights.

 The The Advanced Business Achiever is perfect for sales team briefings, daily sales huddles and in house b2b sales training.

-Create sales goals that feed the business, for a confidential chat about any of the above – contact Carol on firstname.lastname@example.org or call 0779 002 1885
+Remember – create sales goals that feed the business, if you’ve still got questions about this or any other aspect of sales management or sales performance improvement, you can call for a confidential chat – contact Carol on firstname.lastname@example.org or call 0779 002 1885